MiniSoda17/PatternAnalysis-2025/recognition/RadiologyGPT_Isaac/README.md

 By Isaac Arli - 47204296

 # Introduction
 The problem-space is to translate complex radiology reports into layperson summaries for the normal person to understand.
-To do this, we will train and fine-tune a pretrained encoder-decoder model, specifically the T5 transformer using the BioLaySumm dataset from Huggingface.
+To do this, we will train and fine-tune a pretrained encoder-decoder model, specifically the FLAN-T5-base model using the BioLaySumm dataset from Huggingface.
 The results will then be calculated using Rouge and we will test the output of our trained model with example inputs and comparing them to the ground truth references.

 # Flan-T5 Architecture
 The FLAN-T5 architecture is based off the T5 architecture shown in the image below.